Application Deadline: January 31, 2020.

 - Work directly with counselors and campers, occasionally sleeping in a cabin of 6 campers or overseeing campers while Counselors are on break.

 - Participate in Staff Meetings and share observations and community challenges.

 - Be available to play and have fun with campers when they have worn out their Counselors.

 - Participate in the spiritual, emotional, and physical growth of all our beautiful young people.

 - Assist in camper and/or counselor conflict if necessary.

-The pay for this position is $2345.
-This covers a span of 9 weeks between June 9th and August 10th.
-Room and Board is covered as an additional compensation and is independent of your monetary wage.
+The pay for Wilderness Operations Manager is $90/week for part-time work February 1 - June 12 (likely 5 hours of work each week) and $2,160 for full-time on site work June 13 - August 14.
+Room and Board is covered June 13th - Aug.
+14th as an additional compensation and is independent of your monetary wage.